Readonly closedIs true after 'close' has been emitted.

 res.set('Foo', ['bar', 'baz']); res.set('Accept', 'application/json'); res.set({ Accept: 'text/plain', 'X-API-Key': 'tobi' });

-Aliased as res.header()
+Aliased as res.header().

-value: string | string[]The writable.setDefaultEncoding()
+Optional value: string | string[]The writable.setDefaultEncoding() method sets the default encoding for a Writable stream.

 The new default encoding